 - Kosher salt to taste

-- 1 pints cherry or grape tomatoes, halved lengthwise
+- 1 pint cherry or grape tomatoes halved lengthwise

 For the Dressing

 - ½ teaspoon dried thyme

 - ¼ cup extra-virgin olive oil

 - Kosher salt and freshly ground black pepper to taste

 - For the salad, first preheat the oven to 375°F.